Easily Clone A WordPress Site: Complete Guide

 Step 3.
 Export your live site’s database

 To export your live site’s database, you’ll first need to launch the corresponding database manager.
 The two most common ones are phpMyAdmin and Adminer.
-I’ll use Adminer to illustrate the steps in this section.
+We’re using Adminer to illustrate the steps in this section.
 The steps are essentially the same for phpMyAdmin.

 Step 4.
 Set up a database for your site’s clone

 Every WordPress site needs a database to store its content and settings, and your site’s clone is no exception.
-In this step of the cloning process, I’ll set up a new database for my live site’s clone.
-To illustrate this process, I’ll use Bluehost.
+In this step of the cloning process, we’ll set up a new database for the clone.
+We’re using Bluehost.
 The steps should largely be the same for any other web host.

-1. Under the section ‘Create New Database,’ provide a name for your new database, then click on Create Database.
-In my example, I’ve named the database ‘mybhsite_home_for_new_database.’
+- Under the section ‘Create New Database,’ provide a name for your new database, then click on Create Database.
+In this example, we’ve named the database ‘mybhsite_home_for_new_database.’

 Step 5.
 Import your live site’s database into the clone’s database